AvensioDev/shared/docs/api/classes/FibonacciHeap.md

 > **sort**(`cmp?`): `void`

-Defined in: heap.ts:781
+Defined in: heap.ts:784

-This sort function changes the comparator, if one is given as parameter!
+This sort function changes the comparator (!), if one is given as parameter.

 #### Parameters